 At Camp Verde Community Library

-Tuesday, February 20 – Writing for Fun & More 10a-noon: Bring a bit of your writing to share.
+Tuesday, June 19th – Writing for Fun & More 10a-noon–Bring a sample of your writing to share.
 Meet other writers the 3rd Tuesday of the Month.

 - Creative Writing Tuesdays - 10:45a - 12:30p